misaka10843/MirrorDocs-CHS-MT/manual/guides/communications/remote-actions.md

 ## ClientRpc Calls <a href="#clientrpc-calls" id="clientrpc-calls"></a>

 ClientRpc calls are sent from objects on the server to objects on clients.
 They can be sent from any server object with a NetworkIdentity that has been spawned.
 Since the server has authority, then there no security issues with server objects being able to send these calls.
-To make a function into a ClientRpc call, add the \[ClientRpc] custom attribute to it, and optionally add the "Rpc" prefix for naming convention.
+To make a function into a ClientRpc call, add the \[ClientRpc] custom attribute to it, and optionally add the “Rpc” prefix for naming convention.
 This function will now be run on clients when it is called on the server.
 Any parameters of [allowed data type](../data-types.md) will automatically be passed to the clients with the ClientRpc call..

-ClientRpc functions should have the prefix "Rpc" and cannot be static.
+ClientRpc functions should have the prefix “Rpc” and cannot be static.
 This is a hint when reading code that calls the method - this function is special and is not invoked locally like a normal function.

 ```csharp
 public class Player : NetworkBehaviour